 Among the most frequently asked questions that figure on most people’s minds when it comes to borrowing an FHA loan pertain to FHA appraisals and the minimum qualifying criteria for the roof of the borrower’s home.
-For this purpose the appraiser is assigned with the responsibility of evaluating the home to ensure that it meets the standards as laid down by the FHA and assign it with the appropriate market value.
+For this purpose, the appraiser is assigned with the responsibility of evaluating the home to ensure that it meets the standards as laid down by the FHA and assigns it with the appropriate market value.

 A lot of potential FHA borrowers are curious to know as to what exactly the appraiser looks for while inspecting the roof.
 To begin with, the roof should be in a fully functional condition.
-In order to clear the appraisal process there should not be any leaks in the roof that would allow moisture to enter the home.
+In order to clear the appraisal process, there should not be any leaks in the roof that would allow moisture to enter the home.
 According to the FHA website, the roof should also be long lasting and durable so that it would provide utility in the future.
 Also the cost of maintaining the roof should be economical.

 Apart from the criteria mentioned above, the FHA also insists that the roof should be able to serve a certain time period.
 According to the FHA website, they have clearly stated that the roof should be able to last for a minimum of two years.
 If it is determined that the roof has a remaining life of less than two years then it would be the responsibility of the appraiser to call for repair or the construction of a new roof.
 In his evaluation the appraiser must clearly state whether home requires a new roof or repairs.